michelf/php-markdown/Readme.md

     <br>

-To do this, you  must edit the "MARKDOWN_EMPTY_ELEMENT_SUFFIX" definition below the "Global default settings" header at the start of the "markdown.php" file.
+To do this, you must set the `empty_element_suffix` variable of the parser object to ">".

-### WordPress-Specific Settings ###

-By default, the Markdown plugin applies to both posts and comments on your WordPress weblog.
-To deactivate one or the other, edit the `MARKDOWN_WP_POSTS` or `MARKDOWN_WP_COMMENTS` definitions under the "WordPress settings" header at the start of the "markdown.php" file.

 Bugs